Akuli/python-tutorial/answers.md

     ```

 6. We can compare the word against an empty string (`""` or `''`) to
     check if it's empty.
-In this example, the password is "secret".
+In this example, the password is "s3cr3t".

     ```py
     word = input("Enter your password: ")

-    if word == "secret":
+    if word == "s3cr3t":
         print("Welcome!")
     elif word == "":
         print("You didn't enter anything.")